SiteMap

 The ELM-PS was launched aboard the space shuttle Endeavour on the STS-123 Mission on March 11, 2008.
 During the STS-123 Mission, the ELM-PS was attached to the Harmony module (Node 2).

-The ELM-PS was relocated to the zenith side of the PM, its final position, on the STS-124 Mission.
+The ELM-PS was relocated to the zenith side of the PM, its final position on June 7, 2008, during the STS-124 Mission.

 STS-123 Mission (1J/A)